Welcome to the Hernandez, et al. v. Experian Information

 Solutions, Inc., et al. Website

-A proposed settlement has been reached in a consolidated class action lawsuit in which plaintiffs allege that Equifax Information Services LLC, Experian Information Solutions, Inc., and TransUnion LLC (“Defendants”) violated the Fair Credit Reporting Act (“FCRA”) and state laws by failing to employ reasonable procedures to assure maximum possible accuracy in reporting debts discharged in bankruptcy or by failing to properly investigate disputes from consumers regarding such debts.
+A settlement has been reached in a consolidated class action lawsuit in which plaintiffs allege that Equifax Information Services LLC, Experian Information Solutions, Inc., and TransUnion LLC (“Defendants”) violated the Fair Credit Reporting Act (“FCRA”) and state laws by failing to employ reasonable procedures to assure maximum possible accuracy in reporting debts discharged in bankruptcy or by failing to properly investigate disputes from consumers regarding such debts.
 Defendants deny these allegations or any wrongdoing.